Bob Bratkowski: NFL assistant coach

 Bratkowski moved to the NFL in 1992 with the Seattle Seahawks.
 After three seasons under head coach Tom Flores, he was promoted to offensive coordinator in 1995 by new head coach Dennis Erickson.
 When Erickson was fired following the 1998 season, Bratkowski became an assistant coach with the Pittsburgh Steelers.

 In 2001, Bratkowski was offered the job of offensive coordinator with the Cincinnati Bengals, a position he held for a decade until January 31, 2011, when he was terminated from the Cincinnati Bengals as reported by ESPN news.

 He coached the quarterbacks for the Atlanta Falcons in 2011, and became the offensive coordinator of the Jacksonville Jaguars in 2012, under first-year head coach Mike Mularkey.

 Prior to the 2014 season, the Cincinnati Bengals re-hired Bob Bratkowski as an offensive assistant.

 In 2016, new Tennessee Titans head coach Mike Mularkey coaxed Bratkowski out of retirement to coach wide receivers for the Titans.

 Bratkowski went back to retirement at the end of the 2017 season after Mularkey and the Titans mutually agreed to part ways.

-Personal life

-Bob and his wife, Rebecca, have two children — son Shane and daughter Courtney.